 Why Conceptual Skills Are Necessary for Management

 In short: conceptual skills are necessary for management, and leaders need to take steps to sharpen these valuable skills.
 Conceptual skills are vital in management because they give managers the underlying skills to address complex and dynamic organizational problems.
-They also give leaders the ability to develop innovative solutions and work with the bigger picture in mind.
+They also allow leaders to develop innovative solutions and work with the bigger picture in mind.
 By building your conceptual skills, you’re setting yourself up for success as a manager and helping the entire organization.

-To learn more about how to improve your management processes and pinpoint skill gaps, schedule a demo of the RallyBright platform for teams.
+To learn more about improving your management processes and pinpointing skill gaps, schedule a demo of the RallyBright platform for teams.